Call for applications: Dyslexia and Inclusive Practice GTCS Professional Recognition programme

 Support for Learning teachers, Additional Support Needs teachers, Pupil Support teachers and local authority Inclusion Education Officers are encouraged to apply, as well as others such as classroom teachers and Principal teachers who are able to work in partnership with their support teachers.

 The aim of the programme is to develop accomplished expert teachers in dyslexia and inclusive practice so that they are well equipped to support learners and colleagues through the holistic identification and support process for dyslexia in Scotland.
-Closing date for applications: midnight on 24 May 2024.
+Closing date for applications: midnight on 25 May 2025.

-Candidates are required to submit a personal statement which must include the following:
+As part of the selection process, candidates are required to submit a personal statement which must include the following:

 Programme of study